-The DAC084S085 uses a single external reference that is shared by all four channels.
+The DAC124S085 uses a single external reference that is shared by all four channels.
 The reference pin, V{REFIN} , is not buffered and has an input impedance of 30 k Ω .
-TI recommends that V{REFIN} be driven by a voltage source with low output impedance.
+TI recommends driving the V{REFIN} by a voltage source with low-output impedance.
 The reference voltage range is 1 V to V_A , providing the widest possible output dynamic range.